 You cannot extend your cover:

-- For any Pre-existing medical conditions, unless they are listed in the PDS and you haven’t been hospitalised (including Day Surgery or Emergency attendance) in the past 12 months; or unless declared, accepted and You have paid the appropriate Premium; or
+- For any existing medical conditions, unless they are listed in the PDS and you haven’t been hospitalised (including Day Surgery or Emergency attendance) in the past 12 months; or unless declared, accepted and You have paid the appropriate Premium; or

 - For any condition you suffered during the term of your original policy; and